Ezhkin-Kot/dotfiles/README.md

 - `zellij` – a terminal workspace and multiplexer, alternative to `tmux`, but does not require configuration.
 - `zoxide` – a smarter `cd` command that remembers your most-used directories.

-Fonts
+Fonts (included in fonts/)
+- JetBrains Mono
-- JetBrains Mono Nerd Font (included in fonts/)
+- JetBrainsMono Nerd Font

 ## NeoVim